Gilded triggerfish

-The gilded triggerfish or blue-throated triggerfish (Xanthichthys auromarginatus) is a species in the triggerfish (Balistidae) family found in the Indo-Pacific region.
+The gilded triggerfish or blue-throated triggerfish (Xanthichthys auromarginatus) is a species of marine ray-finned fish in the triggerfish family Balistidae.
+It is found in the Indo-Pacific region.

 Description

-The gilded triggerfish is a spotted brownish-gray triggerfish, sometimes showing a bluish or lavender tint, that resides off the coast of islands and reefs in the Indo-Pacific region.
-They have a laterally compressed body, with a small upturned mouth, and a truncated caudal fin which is emarginate (ending with a slight inward curve).
-The median paired fin swimming technique used by species in the Balistidae family involves the use of both the dorsal and anal fins for propulsion.
-This is known as balistiform swimming because it is one of the most distinctive traits of balistids.
-While maintaining body rigidity, median paired fin swimming involves oscillating the pectoral fins on the sides.
-It is most prevalent in triggerfish, but this type of swimming occurs also in flatfish and filefish.
+Body form and coloration

+The gilded triggerfish is a spotted brownish-gray triggerfish, although sometimes there is a bluish or lavender tint.
+It has a laterally compressed body, a small upturned mouth, and an emarginate caudal fin.

-The rear three-quarters of the gilded triggerfish’s body has scales with pale central white spots.
-It is a permanently sexually dichromatic fish, meaning males and females have different colorations.
-This is unusual in other triggerfish species.
-The gilded triggerfish males have distinctive blue cheek patches on the ventral (lower) part of their head in addition to yellow-bordered, white second dorsal, anal, and caudal fins.
-All other triggerfish species have red or reddish brown caudal fins.
-The female gilded triggerfish do not have the blue patches and yellow-bordered fins; instead, they have thin brown margins on the edges of their second dorsal, anal, and caudal fins.
+The rear three-quarters of the gilded triggerfish’s body has scales, each of which has a pale central white spot.
+It is a sexually dichromatic fish, meaning that males and females have different colorations; this is not common in other triggerfish species.
+The males have a distinctive blue cheek patch on the ventral part of their head in addition to yellow-bordered, white second dorsal, anal and caudal fins.
+Females do not possess the blue patch and the yellow-bordered fins; instead, the ventral part of the head is not very different in color from the dorsal part, and the three aforementioned fins all have a brown margin.
 Both sexes have dark brown lips and gill membranes in addition to a small white spot near the nostrils (nares).

-From the lower and rear corners of the mouth almost to the upper pectoral base and gill opening, there are either five or six longitudinal cheek grooves that divide the scale rows on the cheek.
+From the lower and rear corners of the mouth almost to the upper pectoral-fin base, there are either five or six longitudinal cheek grooves that divide the scale rows on the cheek.
 These grooves are closer together and slope upward posteriorly.
-Compared to other triggerfish, the cheek grooves on gilded triggerfish are less pronounced and lack pigmentation.
+Compared to other triggerfish species, the cheek grooves are less pronounced and lack pigmentation.
 Additionally, the ridges along the scale rows sit further forward on the body and are considerably rougher and firmer to the touch.

+Meristics

-On average, gilded triggerfish have 27 to 30 dorsal (soft) rays, 25 to 27 anal rays, and 12 to 14 pectoral rays, while having 42 to 47 body scale rows and 17 to 20 head scale rows.
+On average, the gilded triggerfish has 27 to 30 dorsal (soft) rays, 25 to 27 anal rays, and 12 to 14 pectoral rays, while having 42 to 47 body scale rows and 17 to 20 head scale rows.